Keynote speakers

 Dr Kym Perry

-WMSSA are delighted to announce Dr Kym Perry as a keynote speakers.
+WMSSA are delighted to announce Dr Kym Perry as a keynote speaker.
 Kym is a senior researcher in entomology in the School of Agriculture, Food and Wine.
 His expertise is in the ecology and management of insects and molluscs (snails and slugs) in agricultural ecosystems.

 Representing GRDC in session: Dr. Sarah Morran